tchiagoeisen/Data_Structure/Readme.md

 All of these structures work with `Nodes`.
 A node is a unit that has a value `Data` and a link `Reference` to the next node.

+This was pratice project in python.
+The goal was to understand and pratice these data structure.
+I added a test file and lot of print() statments along the codes to check each function.

 ## The Project
 ### LinkedList
 A linkedList is a linear collection, sequence of nodes.